Feeding Pets Live Food Is Cruelty

 Some people are concerned that the methods used by most frozen rodent dealers are inhumane, sometimes based on some studies that challenge whether or not CO2 methods of euthanasia are pain-free.
 If it is your actual belief (not wishful thinking to suit your own desires) that death by snake is a more humane death than some of the listed effects of CO2, that is understandable.
 There is evidence constrictor snakes cause their prey to lose consciousness rapidly and in some of these cases, it can be potentially acceptable.

 In such cases, it would be ideal to (honestly) choose the death you would choose for yourself if you had to make the decision.
-If death by snake sounds more cruel than properly executed CO2 overdose, than you should choose the latter.
+If death by snake sounds more cruel than properly executed CO2 overdose, then you should choose the latter.

 Insects/Arthropod Live Prey

-There’s no data that confirms a ‘humane’ way of dispatching small arthropods (and limited data on whether or not they can experience pain or stress in the manner of vertebrates) so in those cases no manner of death can be promoted as ethically superior.
+There’s no data that confirms a ‘humane’ way of dispatching small arthropods (and limited data on whether or not they can experience pain or stress in the manner of vertebrates) so in those cases, no manner of death can be promoted as ethically superior.
 Non-live bugs are available freeze-dried and canned, but there's no way to know if the treatment of those arthropods was any better than those fed live to reptiles.

 Don't Like Feeding Live Bugs?